grzesiek-galezowski/xassert/README.md

 # xassert
-Set of helpful assertions, mainly as extensions to FluentAssertions library
+Set of helpful assertions, mainly as extensions to AwesomeAssertions library